chef/chef-web-docs/content/ruby.md

-An `if` statement can be used to specify part of a recipe to be used when certain conditions are met. `else` and `elsif` statements can be used to handle situations where either the initial condition is not met or when there are other possible conditions that can be met.
+An `if` statement can be used to specify part of a recipe to be used when certain conditions are met. `else` and `elsif` statements can be used to handle situations where either the initial condition isn't met or when there are other possible conditions that can be met.
 Since this behavior is 100% Ruby, do this in a recipe the same way here as anywhere else.